aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 402 Payment Required

 Reserved for future use.
-The original intention was that this code might be used as part of some form of digital cash or micropayment scheme, but that has not happened, and this code is not usually used.
+The original intention was that this code might be used as part of some form of digital cash or micro-payment scheme, but that has not happened, and this code is not usually used.